Jerusalem Science Contest 2020-21: Astronomy

 The Jerusalem Science Contest is an international competition for 11th and 12th grade Jewish high school students, interested in learning a cutting edge Science topic and its Judaic relevance.
-Participants study selected readings and video lectures, and compete through a series of 8 exams and a final project, with the opportunity to win prize money, a college scholarship, or even a trip to Israel!
-This year’s topic will be Molecular Biology!
+Participants study selected readings and video lectures, and compete through a series of 8 exams and a research project, with the opportunity to win prize money, a college scholarship, or even a trip to Israel!
+This year’s topic will be Astronomy, one of the most impactful sciences of our time!
+Explore space, orbital science, planets, stars, black holes and more!
 The contest work is regarded as a college level semester course, and participants completing all requirements will receive a certificate of completion to receive credit at accepting institutions.
+Research presentations from last year's winners can be viewed here.

 How do I participate?

-- To participate, click the button to sign up and register.
+- To participate in the 2020-21 contest, click the button to sign up and register.
 Sign Up

 - You will need a contest proctor (that we approve) that will be able to administer your exams (with academic integrity), and send the results back to us promptly.
 Many schools that have participated in the past already have a designated proctor.
-A proctor is typically a Science teacher, or other school employee, and we are happy to help you find one if necessary.
+A proctor is typically a science teacher, or other school employee, and we are happy to help you find one if necessary.
 Proctors are paid for their time.
-Any proctors for the 2018-19 contest must fill out a proctor contact information form by clicking here.
-Info Form
+Any proctors for the 2019-20 contest must fill out a proctor contact information form by clicking here.
+Proctor Form New proctors will receive a call from us for approval.

 - The registration fee for the contest is $90.
 However, participants are welcome to take the first exam at no cost as a trial.
 The registration fee must be paid in full before taking the second exam and continuing in the contest.
-When submitting payment, please include the full name of the participant and "JSC" in the description field.
-Make Payment
+Please pay during registration.
+Pay Here

-- The texts for the contest readings must be purchased right away in order to complete the required readings before each exam.
-The text for this years contest is called Essential Genetics: A Genomics Perspective, 5th Edition, by Daniel Hartl.
-The text can be purchased here.
+- The text for the contest readings must be purchased well before the contest begins in order to complete the required readings before each exam.
+The title of the book is "Astronomy: The Universe at a Glance" by Chaisson and McMillian, and can be found here.

 - Once you have registered, found a proctor, and purchased the texts, you are all set.
 The schedule of readings, video lectures, and the project is available below, along with all other necessary details.